PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 ### Bus Model

 The Bus model container runs a Flask server which primarily manages the transfer of data and responding to requests from the front-end.
+The data transfer aspect is more deeply discussed in the [Data Flow](#flow-events-triggering-changes-in-the-architecture) section.

 #### Data Sources